databricks/terraform-provider-databricks/docs/index.md

 There are `ARM_*` environment variables provide a way to share authentication configuration using the `databricks` provider alongside the [`azurerm` provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest).

+When a workspace is created using a service principal account, that service principal account is automatically added to the workspace as a member of the admins group.
+To add a new service principal account to an existing workspace, create a [databricks_service_principal](service_principal.md).

 ## Miscellaneous configuration parameters

 This section covers configuration parameters not related to authentication.
 They could be used when debugging problems, or do an additional tuning of provider's behaviour: